github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 Now you'll add code to extract the required information from RuboCop that's needed to create each annotation.

-In the [previous step](#step-23-run-rubocop), you added code under `clone_repository` that runs RuboCop on all files in the repository and outputs the linting results as JSON.
-Immediately under that code block, below `@output = JSON.parse @report`, add the following code:
+Under the code you added in the previous step, where it says `# ADD ANNOTATIONS CODE HERE #`, add the following code:

 ``` ruby{:copy}
 annotations = []